larissacpavan/larissacpavan/README.md

 ### 🛠️ Tech Stack & Tools

+🔹 Tools and Other Technologies:
+▸ Git – Version control: GitHub
+▸ REST APIs.

+🔹 Testing:
+▸ JUnit
+▸ PyTest.

-Here are some of the technologies I've been working with:
+And here are some of the technologies I've been working with:

 <p align="left">
   <a href="https://skillicons.dev">